5 Expert Bedroom Storage Ideas

 Consider what you need access to on a daily basis versus every few months.
 Your favorite walking shoes should be front and center, whereas those strappy Manolo Blahniks can be stashed in their boxes on an upper shelf for special occasions.
 Shoe cubes, tiered tie racks and slide-out laundry bins help keep things tucked away yet easily accessible.

 Kristine suggests getting shoes off the floor, where they tend to end up in a mix-and-match pile, and putting them in individual cubbies.
 She also believes in minimal drawer use.
 "Stuff like sweaters and T-shirts should be on an open shelf where you can see them all at the same time," Becker says.
 "If you're looking for your favorite sweater and you've put four others on top of it in a drawer, you'll never find it.
 You might as well give it away.
 The only thing that should go in drawers is things that don't fold well — socks, underwear, bras.
-Usually four to five drawers per person are plenty."
+Usually four to five drawers per person is plenty."

 Lise uses every inch of the bedroom closet she shares with her husband in Washington, D.C.
 Racks on the wall behind the door hold shoes and the door itself has a full-length mirror.
 In-season clothes, hats and belts hang from hooks on narrow side walls.
 "I'm a big fan of the slide-out tie racks that work with wire shelving systems.
 I use mine for belts," she says.
 "We also have built-in shelves in a corner behind the clothes rods that are good for deep storage — like shoes my husband seldom wears."